Recognizing trainees’ exceptional research and presentations at the Annual Hope Center Retreat

 2005

-Michelle Schlief, grad student in the lab of Jonathan Gitlin
+Michelle Schlief, graduate student in the lab of Jonathan Gitlin

 “Novel insights into the mechanism of neurodegeneration in Menkes disease: copper-dependent excitotoxic neuroprotection”